nccgroup/Decoder-Improved/README.md

 #### An Improved Hex Editor

-Decoder Improved comes bundled with the Delta Hexadecimal Editor, a swing Hex Editor, developed by the [ExBin](http://www.exbin.org/) project.
-Delta provides an improved hex editing experience over the built-in decoder's hex editor by allowing easy insertion and removal, highlighting, and Unicode support.
+Decoder Improved comes bundled with the BinEd Hexadecimal Editor, a swing Hex Editor, developed by the [ExBin](http://bined.exbin.org/) project.
+BinEd provides an improved hex editing experience over the built-in decoder's hex editor by allowing easy insertion and removal, highlighting, and Unicode support.